strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ## Plugin styles

 The admin panel uses [Bootstrap](http://getbootstrap.com/) to be styled on top of solid conventions and reusable CSS classes.
-It is also using [PostCSS](https://github.com/postcss/postcss) and [PostCSS SCSS](https://github.com/postcss/postcss-scss) to keep the code maintable.
+It is also using [PostCSS](https://github.com/postcss/postcss) and [PostCSS SCSS](https://github.com/postcss/postcss-scss) to keep the code maintainable.

 > Please refer to the [plugin front-end development](../plugin-development/frontend-development.md#styling) for detailed informations.